Punktum-dk/epp-service-specification/README.md

 | registrant | registrant | mandatory | |
 | registrar | registrar | mandatory | |

-Please note that the command does not support punycode notation for specifying IDN domain names, please use the specified UTF-8 character set.
+Please note that the command supports punycode notation for specifying IDN domain names, but responses are in the specified UTF-8 character set.

 ![Diagram of role mapping for EPP create domain][epp-role-mapping]